Call for Evidence on a Future Operational Protocol to Assess the Impacts of Air Pollution on the Natural Environment

 Excessive ammonia emissions can also lead to increases in particulate matter which is associated with human health impacts.

-More information about Northern Ireland’s designated sites and priority habitats, including their “critical loads” for nitrogen deposition can be found at the links below:
+More information about Northern Ireland’s designated sites and priority habitats, including their “critical loads” for nitrogen deposition and the UKEAP: National Ammonia Network which shows air concentrations and deposition in NH3 and NH4+ can be found at the links below:

 - UK Air Pollution Information System (inc critical levels and loads)